 In his capacity as a senior tester Ted has had to constantly and quickly learn new ad-hoc systems and processes, master them, analyze them and streamline them.
 At the same time he’s been responsible for lab space and minimizing costs while maximizing lab output.
 In 2010 Ted was part of a group of concerned citizens who overturned the entire leadership of their HOA, an almost unheard of occurrence.
 Throughout the process Ted was the “go to” team member for information on the HOA’s by-laws, State corporate and HOA related RCWs and Robert’s Rules of Order, all of which Ted familiarized himself with in just a few months.

-Ted is a strong Trump and Reagan conservative who believes in efficient government which means limiting taxation through fiscal accountability.
-He believes levies should never be used as a device to strong-arm homeowners into paying for what should be the basic duties of government.
-He opposes a state income tax, and supports requiring a two-thirds majority in the legislature to raise taxes.
-Like both Trump and Reagan, Ted wants to see policies that leave a fair playing field, and don’t unduly benefit state government special interests on the one side nor big business special interests on the other.
+Ted believes in efficient government which means limiting taxation through fiscal accountability.
+He believes tax levies should never be used as a device to strong-arm homeowners into paying for what should be the basic duties of government.
+He opposes a state income tax, supports requiring a two-thirds majority in the legislature to raise taxes, and wants to see policies that leave a fair playing field and don’t unduly benefit state government special interests on the one side nor big business special interests on the other.
 Ted wants to see people free to follow their conscience while protecting individual life, and doesn’t want the state legislature to compel the positions of the Left around issues like guns and light bulbs, nor the positions of the Right around issues like mandatory drug testing and Patriot act, etc.

 “As a devoted husband, father of five, senior software tester and 30+ year community volunteer I’ve known the poverty of starting out in life and the prosperity of working hard to see dreams come true.
 I want to put lessons learned to work for you.”